irungentoo/toxcore/docs/Avatars.md

-    **Notice:** As designed, this limit can be changed in the future without breaking the protocol compatibility, but clients using the original limit will reject larger avatars;
+    **Notice:** As designed, this limit can be changed in the future without breaking the protocol compatibility, but clients using the original limit will reject larger avatars.

-  - The protocol MUST provide means to allow caching and avoid unnecessary data transfers;
+  - The protocol MUST provide means to allow caching and avoid unnecessary data transfers.

-  - Avatars are transfered between clients in a background operation;
+  - Avatars are transfered between clients in a background operation.

-  - Avatars are served in a "best effort" basis, without breaking clients who do not support them;
+  - Avatars are served on a "best effort" basis, without breaking clients which do not support them.

-  - The protocol MUST resist to malicious users;
+  - The protocol MUST resist to malicious users.

   - The protocol MUST work with both UDP and TCP networks.